Join us for our free Dance Talks lecture series to learn more about the works on Houston Ballet's stage and the artists behind them.

 SATURDAY, DECEMBER 7 AT 5:00 PM

 Since 1975, Houston Ballet has had an Artistic Director at the helm who is also a choreographer.
-Join Stanton Welch as he discusses the Company’s rich creative history with artists from across generations.
+Join Stanton Welch as he discusses the Company’s rich creative history with former Artistic Director Ben Stevenson OBE and former Interim Artistic Director James Clouser.
 This is a special event in conjunction with the 50th Anniversary Alumni Weekend.

 The Sleeping Beauty

 Ben Stevenson’s production of The Sleeping Beauty was built after the Company moved into its glorious performance space at the Wortham Theater Center.
 We will explore this timeless tale of good and evil from our 21st century perspective and identify moments in the story and ballet that have significance for dancers and audiences alike.

 TUESDAY, MARCH 3 AT 7:15 PM

 The fourth program of the season features choreographers who have a long history with Houston Ballet.
 Christopher Bruce became Associate Choreographer in 1989 and has brought numerous ballets to the Company since.
 Trey McIntyre started in the Houston Ballet Academy and moved into the Company, where he launched his choreographic career.
 Both have unique voices that have influenced the company’s reputation and style.